Abarnasuresh/Javascriptgrammer/Evaluation2.md

 honda bat suprme helmet
 ```
 ## Anonymous function
+Anonymous Function is a function that does not have any name associated with it.
+ * Normally we use the function keyword before the function name to define a function in JavaScript,
+ * however,in anonymous functions in JavaScript, we use only the function keyword, without the function name.
 ### Algorithm
 * Start the program.
 * Create a function without name and as a setTimeout event callback.